CourtneyDM/bamazon/README.md

 ## Overview

 Bamazon is a command-line NodeJS application that accepts interaction from a _customer_, _manager_ or _supervisor_.
-Each user experience is different based on which application is chosen - _bamazonCustomer.js_, _bamazonManager.js_ or _bamazonSupervisor.js._
+Each user experience is different based on which application is chosen - _bamazonCustomer.js_, _bamazonManager.js_ or _bamazonSupervisor.js._ The back-end uses MySQL; if you are unfamiliar with setting up or using MySQL, please visit the [_Getting Started with MySQL Documention here.](https://dev.mysql.com/doc/mysql-getting-started/en/)

 ## Getting Started